dkleftogi/singleCellClassification/README.md

 ## Publication

-Title: Machine learning modelling of single-cell signaling interactions identifies predictors of survival in patients with leukemia
+Title: Identifying predictors of survival in patients with leukemia using machine learning modelling approaches

-Journal: The paper is under review in Cell Reports
+Journal: The paper is under review in Cytometry A

 Published: pre-print available at bioRxiv